 Follow Greg on Twitter at @GregWeeksUNCC.

-Amy Williams, JD, is an editor of www.LatinAmericaGoesGlobal.org and Managing Director of Global Americans.
+Amy Williams, JD, is a former editor of www.LatinAmericaGoesGlobal.org and former Managing Director of Global Americans.
 She is a lawyer with a background in international law and international political economy.
 As a Fulbright Scholar in Sweden, she studied the role of international aid in preventing the recurrence of violence in post-conflict countries.
 She was also the data editor for the UNDP publication Post-Conflict Economic Recovery: Enabling Indigenous Drivers.

 Follow Amy on Twitter at @AmyRossnagel.